 Do you know the name of the respondent, but other information about them is a mystery to you?
 A survey is a great way to collect basic data.
 For this purpose, use the particulars section, i.e. questions about the person completing the survey with which you can conduct an excellent analysis of the results.
 You will compare how the event was assessed by younger people and how by older people, whether it was liked more by women or men, etc.

 Hungry for feedback?
 Where to publish post event survey to get high response rate

 The fact that you create a great and fun-to-fill survey is only half of your success.
 Now it is important that this questionnaire reaches the appropriate group of respondents – in this case, the participants of the event.
 There are two ways of distributing the study – choose the one that you think has a chance to reach the largest audience:

 To participate in the event, the guest had to buy a ticket.
 Chances are it was an online purchase.
 If so – you are lucky, you can send an invitation to complete the survey to their email address.
 Make sure your invitation message is as personalized as possible.
-You can ask the first question of the survey already in the email, so that the respondent can smoothly proceed to filling in the entire survey.
+You can ask the first question of the survey already in the email so that the respondent can smoothly proceed to complete the entire survey.

 - Link to the survey on the website or in social media

 Which of these methods do we recommend?
-By sending invitations to the email, you have a chance to get a much higher response ratebecause the message goes directly to the addressee’s mailbox, it is addressed to them, so there is less risk that they will ignore it.
+By sending invitations to the email, you have a chance to get a much higher response rate because the message goes directly to the addressee’s mailbox, it is addressed to them, so there is less risk that they will ignore it.
 However, this does not mean that the link to the survey published on social media is not effective.
-On the contrary, in this case you just have to make sure that as many people as possible see it.
+On the contrary, in this case, you just have to make sure that as many people as possible see it.
 Here, focus even more on the graphics that attract attention.
-A bonus may also be a good idea, e.g. 10% discount for the next concert.
+A bonus may also be a good idea, e.g. 10% discount on the next concert.

 Results and… what next?
 How to analyze event feedback